Asura321c/Dharma-Nexus-Empire/README.md

 # Dharma Nexus Empire

-A **omniversal empire** spanning countless dimensions, shaping fate and commanding reality.
+An **omniversal empire** spanning countless dimensions, shaping fate and commanding reality.
 This website serves as the official **lore hub** for the Dharma Nexus Empire, covering:

 - 🌌 **The Rulers** – The Creator, Observer/Preserver, and Destroyer
 - ⚔️ **Factions** – Factions under the empire